kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

   The id of the flavor that is used for creating the loadbalancer.

+- `loadbalancer.openstack.org/availability-zone`

+  The name of the loadbalancer availability zone to use.

 ### Switching between Floating Subnets by using preconfigured Classes

 If you have multiple `FloatingIPPools` and/or `FloatingIPSubnets` it might be desirable to offer the user logical meanings for `LoadBalancers` like `internetFacing` or `DMZ` instead of requiring the user to select a dedicated network or subnet ID at the service object level as an annotation.